Birdem58/FroggyFroggy/README.md

 # FroggyFroggy
-This the submission of team Veinstone for the 2025 GMTK jam
+This is the submission of team Veinstone for the 2025 GMTK jam